jsdom/whatwg-url/README.md

 whatwg-url is currently up to date with the URL spec up to commit [6ef17eb](https://github.com/whatwg/url/commit/6ef17ebe1220a7e7c0cfff0785017502ee18808b).

+## Instructions

+First, install `npm`.

+    npm update -D

+To run tests:

+    npm test

+To build and run the live viewer:

+    npm run-script build
+    npm run-script build-live-viewer

+Serve the contents of the `live-viewer` directory using any web server.

 ## API

 ### The `URL` and `URLSearchParams` classes